An equation is quadratic if and only if it can be written in the following form:

 \[ \Delta = b^2 - 4ac \]

 But what does the discriminant represent?
-It allows us to quickly understand the type of solutions the equation will have.
-Let’s analyze it in the three possible cases:
+It allows us to determine at a glance the type of solutions the equation will have.
+Let's analyze it in the three possible cases:

-- \( \Delta = 0 \): The square root of zero is zero, so the formula gives us a single repeated solution.
-In other words, the equation has two coincident solutions (or one double solution).
+- \( \Delta = 0 \): the square root of zero is zero, so the formula gives us a single repeated solution.
+In other words, the equation has two coincident solutions (or a double root).

-- \( \Delta < 0 \): The square root of a negative number is not a real number, so the equation has no real solutions, but two complex solutions with an imaginary part.
+- \( \Delta < 0 \): the square root of a negative number is not a real number, so the equation has no real solutions, but two complex solutions with imaginary parts.

-This means that by simply looking at the value of \( \Delta \), we can predict the nature of the solutions without having to solve the equation directly.
+This means that by looking only at the value of \( \Delta \), we can predict the nature of the solutions without having to solve the equation directly.

 Reduced Formula

-The reduced formula is a simplified version of the quadratic equation solution formula, useful when the coefficient \( b \) is even.
+The reduced formula is a simplified version of the quadratic formula, useful when the coefficient \( b \) is even.

 \[ ax^2 + bx + c = 0 \]